yiqiao-yin/pace-u-cs667/capstone/README.md

 ### Deliverable Deadline Breakdown
 [Go back to TOC](#table-of-contents)

-#### Draft of the App
+#### Understanding of Agentic Framework
 [Go back to TOC](#table-of-contents)

-- **Objective**: Develop an initial draft of the app showcasing the basic structure and persona-based feedback generation.
+- **Objective**: Develop an understanding of the app showcasing the basic structure and persona-based feedback generation.
 - **Deliverables**:
-  - A minimal viable product (MVP) with a basic UI to input features and personas.
-  - Initial persona simulation results.
-  - Feedback from the instructor for refinement.
+  - A markdown file understanding key terminilogies listed in the tutorial.

-#### Beta Version and Technical Report
+#### Draft App and Technical Report
 [Go back to TOC](#table-of-contents)

 - **Objective**: Complete the bulk of the app development and submit a technical report.